Release Notes

 Cost & Transparency

-- Daily/weekly/monthly usage reports
+- Daily/weekly/monthly usage dashboards

 - Cost analysis broken down by document or time period